newsomeb/car-finder/SHARED_TASK_NOTES.md

 - Rate limiting is now implemented and active
 - ESLint needs to be configured (run `npm run lint` and choose Strict)
 - Blog structure is set up with layout and index page
-- 4 SEO articles completed, using conversational tone with specific examples
+- All 10 SEO articles completed, using conversational tone with specific examples
 - Articles are 1500-2000 words each with FAQ sections and internal links
-- Each article needs its own directory under /app/blog/[slug]/page.tsx
+- Each article has its own directory under /app/blog/[slug]/page.tsx
 - All articles include CTA to main CarMatch AI tool and related article links
 - Consider implementing streaming responses for better UX
 - Consider adding Cloudflare Turnstile for additional bot protection